You don’t have a time problem. You have a fit problem.

 Ramon’s take

 I’ve cycled through every technique in this article.
 The one that stuck was boring: a combination of the Eisenhower Matrix for sorting and time blocking for scheduling, reviewed every Sunday night.
 What I wish someone had told me earlier is that the technique matters less than the weekly review.
 The review is where you catch misalignment before it compounds into a breakdown.
-Skip the review for two weeks and the best system in the world becomes decoration on your calendar.
+In my experience, skipping the review for two weeks turns even the best system into calendar decoration.

 Conclusion